Easy ways to freecycle an item:

 - Involves some email correspondence.

-- User interfaces vary and may be confusing.
+- User interfaces vary.

 |